-POWs Left Behind in Laos and Vietnam – What happened to these People?
+POWs Left Behind in Laos and Vietnam – What happened to them?

-US Surveillance Photograph purporting to show a POW volleyball game in a POW camp in Laos during the war,
+US Surveillance Photograph purporting to show a POW volleyball game in a camp in Laos during the war.

-The above surveillance photograph was taken by a US aircraft in 1969 over Ban Nakey Tua, a tiny hamlet in remote northern Laos, very close to where I visited last year, a town called Sam Neua, in Houaphan Province.
+The above surveillance photograph was taken by a US drone in 1969 over Ban Nakey Tua a tiny hamlet in remote northern Laos.
+The cave is very close to a town called Sam Neua, in Houaphan Province, which I visited last year.

 This is a close-up of the volleyball game:

 And this is the intelligence analysis and report accompanying this photograph:

 I don’t think many people doubt that POWs were held in Laos during the war, and some remained after the war ended, and it is an absolute fact that not one POW was ever released from captivity in Laos by the Pathet Lao.

 A handful of POWs captured and held in Laos who’d been lucky enough to have been sent to Hanoi were released from the Hanoi Hilton during Operation Homecoming, but none were ever directly released by Laotian authorities either during or after the war.